ballerkobe808/acme-api/README.md

 ## Requirements

-For development, you will need Ruby 2.4.1 and Rails 5.2.0
+For development, it is recommended to use Ruby 2.4.1 and Rails 5.2.0

 ---

-## Install
+## Install the App

     $ git clone https://github.com/ballerkobe808/acme-api.git
     $ cd acme-api
     $ bundle

+## Build the Database
+The current version of this app uses Postgres.
+For simple instructions to install Postgres locally to your system you can visit: https://devcenter.heroku.com/articles/heroku-postgresql#local-setup

+After Postgres is installed and running you need to create and migrate the database defined in the config/database.yml file.

+    $ rake db:create
+    $ rake db:migrate

 ## Start the App

     $ rails s
     Point your browser to: http://localhost:3000

 ---